karinnao/A-B-Test/README2.md

 **Data & Methodology**

 Session, event, order, and account data were combined in BigQuery into a single long-format table (date, ga_session_id, dimensions, event_name, value), keyed by A/B test group.
-This shape lets any event (including begin_checkout and add_payment_info) be sliced by test_group, device, channel, country, and continent directly in Tableau.
+This shape lets any event (including begin_checkout and add_payment_info) be sliced by test_group, device, channel, country, and continent directly in Tableau
-Significance was evaluated per metric, site-wide, as well as within device, continent, and channel segments.
+Significance was evaluated per metric, site-wide, as well as within device, continent, and channel segments

 **Results:**